mparsley1/eo-docs/README.md

 Processing EO data in the cloud has a number of advantages over processing on a local machine or an on-premises server.
-Firstly, if the cloud provider provides access to the source EO data, it may be downloaded from the object store more quickly than downloading it from the Copernicus Open Access Hub.
+Firstly, if the cloud provider provides access to the source EO data, it may be retrieved from the object store more quickly than downloading it from the Copernicus Open Access Hub.
 Other advantages in using a cloud provider to process satellite data include, the ability to scale up the processing to multiple machines in a cost efficient way,